β‘ Lesson 18: Eevee Real-Time Rendering

 Refraction limitations:

-- Can only refract what's on screen (behind glass)
+- Screen tracing only refracts what's on screen (behind glass)

 - Objects not visible to camera won't refract properly